enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 1. How does the Regions of analysis helps us do stat inferences?
 2. What does overcorrection means in the Bonferroni test?
+	1. When there'S a srong correlation within the data, there's a higher  chance that if one data has a significant t>alpha, the other also are, therefore, Because of the much lower threshold of Bonferroni, Many Positive will be missed = False Negative = conservative
-3. one tail, two tails
+**3. one tail, two tails**
-5. what does the 2nd Level Y means??
+4. what does the 2nd Level Y means??
-6. What is the Level 1 contrast test meausring?
+5. What is the Level 1 contrast test meausring?
-7. 	how do you know a cluster is stat. significant?
+6. 	how do you know a cluster is stat. significant?
-8. How does Family wise Error works helps correcting the p-value
+7. How does Family wise Error works helps correcting the p-value
-9. How do Non-Parametric helps correcting the p-value
+8. How do Non-Parametric helps correcting the p-value
-10. What does controlling means in the FDR?
+9. What does controlling means in the FDR?
 - The FWE is a measure of Type 1 errors over multiple tests

 What are the different levels of significance?